briceln/DataScience/README.md

 ### 1.1.2.
 Projects

 I also decided to do some Datacamp projects.
+I chose to do these projects to be able to improve my knowledge with the different libraries available with python like Pandas, Numpy, Matplotlib, etc.
 Most of them are focus on data manipulation and importing & cleaning data.

-Here is the list of the Datacamp projects:
+**Here is the list of the Datacamp projects:**
 - [Introduction to DataCamp Projects](./Datacamp/Projects/Introduction%20to%20DataCamp%20Projects/notebook.ipynb)
 - [TV, Halftime Shows, and the Big Game](./Datacamp/Projects/TV,%20Halftime%20Shows,%20and%20the%20Big%20Game/notebook.ipynb)
 - [The Github History of the Scala Language](./Datacamp/Projects/The%20GitHub%20History%20of%20the%20Scala%20Language/notebook.ipynb)
 - [Exploring the Evolution of Linux](./Datacamp/Projects/Exploring%20the%20Evolution%20of%20Linux/notebook.ipynb)
 - [Exploring 67 years of LEGO](./Datacamp/Projects/Exploring%2067%20years%20of%20LEGO/notebook.ipynb)

-## 1.2 Openclassrooms

-Openclassrooms is a website like Udemy but it's free.
-I follow some courses:
-  - Initiation in Machine Learning
-  - Begin with Python

-I use this website because there some QCM at the end of every chapter.

-## 1.3.
+## 1.2.
 Books

 - !["Introduction to Machine Learning with Python"](./res/img/book1.jpeg)
     *Introduction to Machine Learning with Python*